And then -- assuming his answer includes a long, thoughful, answer-less moment -- you are going to help me orchestrate a write-in campaign.

 So let's get in the game!
 DB.com Night at the Mavs!
 And other DB.com Mavs gear from The DB.com Store!
 C'mon along!

-Big Wood was back on Saturday, the first Mav on the pregame floor (as is often the case) and permitted to re-assume his position as Dallas’ backup
+DONUT 4: Big Wood was back on Saturday, the first Mav on the pregame floor (as is often the case) and permitted to re-assume his position as Dallas' backup center.

 Note to Big Wood: This organization has rewarded you financially.